Zhiwei2799/zhiweilin.github.io/_posts/2024-2-10-NLP-Tokenization-and-Word-Sense-Disambiguation.md

 For example, the word "return" has different meanings such as:
 1. come back to a place or situation.
 2. To yield a profit or result.

 This task is crucial for many natural language processing (NLP) applications, such as machine translation, information retrieval, and text understanding.
-Logistic Regression is a simple (easy to interpret) and useful model to identify the sense of a word in a sentence, but the pitfall of the logistic regression is it might not come with the most accurate result.
+Logistic Regression is a simple (easy to interpret) and useful model to identify the sense of a word in a sentence, but the pitfall of logistic regression is it might not come with the most accurate result.

 More details about logistic regression or generalized linear regression can be seen this [post](https://zhiweilin27.github.io/2023/10/22/Generalized-Linear-Regression.html#logistic-regression)